Thailand: Swiss woman found dead at waterfall in Phuket | DW | 06.08.2021

 Authorities have heightened security in Phuket.

-Thailand had recently started allowing vaccinated tourists to popular destinations, after the travel sector received a setback due to pandemic restrictions.
+Thailand had recently started allowing vaccinated tourists to popular destinations, after the travel sector had seen a setback due to pandemic restrictions.

 tg/dj (AFP, AP)